 The International Trade Administration (ITA) still estimates that 260,000 skilled cybersecurity workers are needed to address the demand.
 This gap is a hurdle for firms wanting to secure their information, thus the necessity of training programs, workforce development and enhanced security features.

-3. Driving Skills
+3. Automotive Skills

-4. Physician Skills
+4. Retail Operations Skills

 5. Aerospace Engineering Skills